gtech-mulearn/Top-100-Coders/Alayashokan@mulearn.md

 #### Thoughts on Kerala's Tech Ecosystem:

-- Currently, it's for all tech enthusiasts in Kerala to build a career in the Technology field.
+- Currently, all tech enthusiasts in Kerala to build a career in Technology field.

 #### Competitive Website Profiles: